ska7/Bloom-Randomizer-App/README.md

 As of now, due to Facebook taking too long to review the app, it is not in the live mode.

 Nevertheless, you can test it.

-Login as thomradioo@gmail.com, the password is - Randomizer1! .
+## Test FB Account - thomradioo@gmail.com, the password - Randomizer1! .
 The account attached is https://www.instagram.com/testernikita/

 You can use either of the posts there to test the app.